OhioHealth: Formation of U.S. Health

 In September 1984, amidst much change in the United States' healthcare system, U.S. Health Corporation of Columbus was formed to meet the demands of the changing healthcare environment.
 After much negotiating with the West Ohio Conference of the United Methodist Church, the hospital's sponsor, Riverside Methodist became a subsidiary of U.S. Health.
 In 1988, Mercy Hospital joined the U.S. Health network, and over time became Southern Ohio Medical Center, which eventually regained independent status.
 In 1986, Marion General Hospital joined the system, allowing U.S. Health to become one of the Midwest's largest health systems.
 In 1988, Grant Medical Center became a member.
 In 1992, Hardin Memorial Hospital joined the network as well.
 In 1997, after settling a lawsuit with US Healthcare Inc., of Blue Bell, Pennsylvania, (now merged with Aetna), U.S. Health Corporation became OhioHealth.

 Restructuring

 In July 2022, OhioHealth announced the pending elimination of 567 jobs from their information technology department and 70 jobs from their revenue cycle department, scheduled to be completed by January 3, 2023.
 OhioHealth explained that the decision was made to enable them to become a "more patient-centric organization", and that they plan to retain 128 IT positions, as well as 1,390 revenue cycle positions.

 Reputation

-OhioHealth was named by Thomson Reuters as one of the 10 best healthcare systems in America three years in a row.
-OhioHealth also has been recognized by Fortune magazine as one of the “100 Best Companies to Work For” from 2007 through 2018.
-In addition, U.S. News & World Report ranked Riverside Methodist Hospital's neuroscience program 38 out of 50 on its list of “America’s Best Hospitals” for neurology and neurosurgery in 2015-2016.
+OhioHealth was named by Thomson Reuters as one of the 10 best healthcare systems in America three years in a row through 2011, but in 2012 was not listed.
+OhioHealth also has been recognized by Fortune magazine as one of the “100 Best Companies to Work For” from 2007 through 2018, but by 2026 was not listed.
+In addition, U.S. News & World Report ranked Riverside Methodist Hospital's neuroscience program 38 out of 50 on its list of “America’s Best Hospitals” for neurology and neurosurgery in 2015-2016, but by 2026, was not listed.

+In 2016 and 2019, the system was sued for falsifying records.
+In February 2026, the Ohio Attorney General and United States Department of Justice brought antitrust charges, which were settled, but soon after, another antitrust lawsuit brought by the Cleveland Bakers and Teamsters Health and Welfare Fund, was filed in August.